No. 900 and No. 814

 Type 2D

 In the1953 timeframe, Millers Falls changes the shape of the tote on the premium line as well as the No. 900/814 planes.
-The new style on the No. 900/814 will have the Millers Falls name and model number etched on the side of the tote.
+In the picture above, this new style can be seen on the tote for both the No. 900 on the left and the No. 814 on the right.
+Also note the shorter horn on the No. 814 tote.
+The No. 900/814 will have the Millers Falls name and model number etched on the side of the tote.
 The forward lean of the tote is 115° from the previous 122°.
-In the picture above, the No. 900 smoother will have the smaller set shown on the left side.
-The No. 814 will have the larger set on the right.
-This new style on the No. 814 also has a shorter horn.
 The measurements for this new style are listed under the Knobs and Totes page.

 Comparing the surface of a machined verses a non-machined frog face